xingshulicc/Vision-In-Transformer-Model/README.md

 Swin_Transformer_Stage = Swin_Transformer + Patch_Merge

+Pyramid Vision Transformer-v2 is coming soon !!!

+paper reading now:

+CoAtNet: Marrying Convolution and Attention for All Data Sizes

-Twins Transformer is coming soon !!!
-(Twins: Revisiting the Design of Spatial Attention in Vision Transformers) paper reading...
+Twins: Revisiting the Design of Spatial Attention in Vision Transformers

+If you have any question, please send email to me:

+xingshuli600@gmail.com